scloud19/SECipedia/AWS/RDS/Aurora/aws_rds_setting_up_aurora.md

         An Aurora Cluster volume
           A cluster volume manages the data for the aurora instances.
-            The volume is seen as one volume
+            The volume is seen as one volume by both the primary and all of the replicas Thus, all replicas return the same data for query results with minimal lag Data is replicated from the primary to a replica in under 100ms (usually this is much lower)

           Storage Auto-Repair
             Aurora maintains multiple copies of your data in three AZs